A drive through the Val d’Orcia should be high on your list of things to do when visiting Tuscany.

 Although the Abbey was founded in the early part of the 14th century, construction continued through the following centuries.
 Admire the exterior, made of mellow red brick, before stepping inside.

-Entrance to the Abbey is free, but there’s a fee for parking.
+Entrance to the Abbey of Mount Oliveto Maggiore is free, but there’s a fee for parking.

 Abbey of Monte Oliveto Maggiore to Buonconvento